 ✓ Support for a variety of audio and video codecs

-✓ Create streaming formats such as HLS and DASH
+✓ Create Adaptive Bitrate (ABR) streaming formats such as HTTP Live Streaming (HLS) and MPEG-DASH

-To optimize playback performance, you may want to use the Transcoding API to create variations of your media to insure compatibility and performance across devices and network conditions.
+To optimize playback performance, you may want to use the Transcode API to create variations of your media to ensure compatibility and performance across devices and network conditions.

 Some common usage includes:

-- Codec conversion, to change media from one codec to another in order to achieve playback compatibility or modify captured audio for other platform or workflow requirements.
+- Codec conversion, to change media from one codec to another to achieve playback compatibility or modify captured audio for other platform or workflow requirements.

 - Changing resolution, or transizing, converts the media to be played back at a different resolution such as for mobile devices that have a smaller screen or reduced bandwidth for data transfer of large media files.